englerma/datendieb_fork/README.md

 # Datendieb

-## Allgemein
+## General

-This is a project in python as part of a lecture at the Albstadt-Sigmaringen University of Applied Sciences.
+This is a forked project of https://github.com/bananakaba/datendieb

 ## client.py